-MANAGEMENT DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2022
+MANAGEMENT DISCUSSION AND ANALYSIS FOR THE THREE MONTHS ENDED MARCH 31, 2023

-This Management Discussion and Analysis ("MD&A") of 79 Resources Ltd. (the "Company" or "79 Resources") has been prepared by management as of April 27, 2023 and should be read together with audited consolidated financial statements for the year ended to December 31, 2022, which are prepared in accordance with International Financial Reporting Standards ("IFRS").
+This Management Discussion and Analysis ("MD&A") of 79 Resources Ltd. (the "Company" or "79 Resources") has been prepared by management as of May 29, 2023 and should be read together with the unaudited condensed interim financial statements and related notes for the three months ended March 31, 2023 and the audited consolidated financial statements for the year ended to December 31, 2022, which are prepared in accordance with International Financial Reporting Standards ("IFRS").